multiversx/mx-template-dapp/README.md

 Valid values are `testnet`, `devnet` or `mainnet`

 If you need to edit the network configuration, you can pass in a `customNetworkConfig` object.
-More info about this can be found in [dapp-core documentation](https://github.com/ElrondNetwork/dapp-core)
+More info about this can be found in [sdk-dapp documentation](https://github.com/multiversx/sdk-dapp)

 ### Step 3.
 Running in development mode